tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 4.md

 > Difference between what a consumer is prepared to pay and what they actually pay in the market.
 >
 ##### Marginal cost
-> The extra opportunity cost of
+> The extra opportunity cost of consum

 #### Producer Surplus